 Delta Scheduled Service to Cuba – FAQs Updated March 21, 2017

-This article was updated March 2017.
-There is new information available in the Travel Requirements, and Destination Information sections.
-All new information is indicated in red text and includes updates on on required documentation, business travel and who to contact in case of a lost passport.
+This article was updated January 2018.
+There is new information available in the Travel Policies for Cuba section.
+All new information is indicated in red text and includes updates on baggage information.

 As of December 1, 2016, Delta Air Lines began serving Havana, Cuba from New York-JFK, Atlanta and Miami, resuming operations of daily, nonstop scheduled service to the Caribbean island for the first time in almost 55 years.